d-002/black-border-around-game/README.md

 ### Just be careful to use `pygame_border.display.blit()` instead of `screen.blit()` when you blit something on the screen.

+At this point, only `pygame.draw`, `pygame.display` are rewritten, and you need to manually import each submodule.

+I may have missed a function, and something like `get_at()` might not work as expected.
+Let me know any issue so that I can fix it.

 The mouse will be stuck in the drawable window, and everything will act as if you had a tiny screen.
 The `(0, 0)` point is not on the top left of the total screen, but on the top left of the drawable window.